Strong IT skills

-According to Forbes magazine Poland is rich in tech innovation and tech talent, while Harvard Business Review ranks Poland 5th among the most tech-skilled labor markets globally
+According to Forbes magazine, Poland is rich in IT skills, tech innovation and talent.
+Harvard Business Review ranks Poland 5th among the most tech-skilled labour markets globally.

-However, zooming in on IT, we need to make an even bolder statement: Poland has some of the best specialists in this field in the world.
-It is confirmed that today many of them work in top IT companies worldwide, but also by the results of independent studies conducted by well-known companies and organizations.
+However, zooming in on IT, we need to make an even bolder statement.
+Poland has some of the best specialists in this field in the world.
+It is confirmed that many of them work in top IT companies worldwide today.
+But also by the results of independent studies conducted by well-known companies and organizations.

 According to HackerRank, Polish programmers would stand on the podium if software development Olympic Games were to be held: